 Botanicus Digital Library:

-CalFlora Database: native and introduced wild plants in California.
-Species accounts include CA distribution, habitat, specimen information, and links to the Jepson Manual entries.
+native and introduced wild plants in California.
+Species accounts include CA distribution, habitat, specimen information, links to Jepson Manual.

 Kew Bibliographic Databases (KBD) - access to:

 KR - The Kew Record of Taxonomic Literature relating to vascular plants for...

 EBBD - the Economic Botany Bibliographic Database

 search Kew Royal Botanical Gardens’ checklists, databases, bibliographies, and publications.
 Useful for taxonomic queries: search the International Plant Names Index and checklists.